<< Yesterday

 2007 Placido Polanco establishes a big-league record for second basemen when he plays his 144th straight game without committing an error.
 The Detroit infielder, who hasn't made a misplay since July 2 of last season, surpasses the previous mark set by Luis Castillo, who accomplished the feat playing for the Twins.

 2007 Tom Hallion ejects Dodger Nomar Garciaparra, marking the first time in 1,303 games the easy-going infielder gets tossed.
-The 12-year veteran infielder gets booted for arguing a called third strike in the fourth inning, with teammates restraining him when he continues to shout and points his bat toward the home plate umpire.
+The 12-year veteran infielder gets booted for arguing a called third strike in the fourth inning, with teammates restraining him when he continues to shout and point his bat toward the home plate umpire.

 2010 The Giants obtain Jose Guillen from Kansas City, hoping the well-traveled veteran can help the club down the stretch run.
 The departure of the 34-year-old, who has played with ten teams in the past 14 years and was designated for assignment by the Royals last week, allows highly touted prospect Kila Ka'aihue to play daily.